abitofhelp/servicelib/transaction/README.md

 The Transaction type is the main struct in the saga subpackage that manages a sequence of operations and their rollbacks.
 It provides methods for adding operations and executing the transaction.

-See the [Transaction example](../EXAMPLES/transaction/saga/transaction_example.go) for a complete, runnable example of how to use the Transaction type.
+See the [Basic Saga example](../EXAMPLES/transaction/basic_saga_example/README.md) for a complete, runnable example of how to use the Transaction type.

 #### Operation